CoolGuySergey/ProjectSRH/README.md

 # SRHClusterMapper: an analytics tool for the detection of assumption violations prior to tree-building

-SRHClusterMapper is a web(**on-hold)/CLI tool made with the aim to clearly visualise and group sequences in an alignment into subsets where all within-subset seqeunce-pairs meet model-assumptions.
+SRHClusterMapper is a web(**on-hold)/CLI tool made with the aim to clearly visualise and divide a given large alignment into subsets where all within-subset seqeunce-pairs meet common model-assumptions.
 The symmetry tests enable a divide-and-conquer protocol that saves resources comparing sequences that should not participate in the same phylogenetic analysis.

 ![SRHClusterMapper screenshot](/images/gallery1.png)